ietf-rats-wg/eat/draft-ietf-rats-eat.md

 It can be occur any place that CWT or JWT messages occur.
 It may also be sent as a submodule.

-A detached EAT bundle has two main parts.
+A detached EAT bundle consists of two parts.

 The first part is a full top-level token.
 This top-level token MUST have at least one submodule that is a detached digest.
 This top-level token may be either CBOR or JSON-encoded.
 It MAY be a CWT, or JWT but NOT a detached EAT bundle.
 It MAY also be some future-defined token type.
-The same mechanism for distinguishing the type for nested token submodules is used here.
+The same mechanism for distinguishing the type for nested token submodules is employed here.

 The second part is a map/object containing the detached Claims-Sets corresponding to the detached digests in the full token.
 When the detached EAT bundle is CBOR-encoded, each detached Claims-Set MUST be CBOR-encoded and wrapped in a byte string.